 John Adams-Acton

-Provenance: Adams-Acton won the Royal Academy’s Gold Medal for sculpture in 1858 and his prize was to study in Rome under John Gibson, the important British Neoclassical sculptor.
-This bust of a young lady as Flora, Roman goddess of flowers and the Spring, was probably executed by Adams-Acton in Gibson’s studio in Rome, where he spent a successful period making portraits of Grand Tour patrons.
+Adams-Acton won the Royal Academy’s Gold Medal for sculpture in 1858 and his prize was to study in Rome under John Gibson, the important British neoclassical sculptor.
+This bust of Ellen C. Hall was executed by Adams-Acton in his studio in Rome, where he spent a successful period making portraits of Grand Tour patrons.
 Adams-Acton exhibited regularly at the Royal Academy from 1854 until 1892, where his sitters included William Gladstone, Charles Dickens and Pope Leo XIII.
 He also executed sculptures of numerous aristocrats and members of the British Royal family with Edward VII in particular sitting for him on multiple occasions.

 Literature: B. Read, Victorian Sculpture, Yale University Press, 1983